Empfirez/Crypto-ETL-Project/README.md

 1. The top 3 cryptocurrencies with the highest market capitalization are Bitcoin with 63.3%, followed by Ethereum with 9.01% and Tether USDT with 4.53%.
 2. The top 3 cryptocurrencies with the largest 24h trading volume are Tether USDT, Bitcoin and Dai respectively.
 3. Cryptocurrencies like Trump Dinner, ShibaBitcoin and Huobi Token experienced the largest gains within the last 90 days while other tokens such as First Digital USD, Celo Dollar and Ethena USDe experienced the least gains.
-4. Low R2 value shows that trading volume is not a strong predictor of price, other factors like market cap, supply, utility, speculation play much larger roles.
+4. Extremely low R2 value shows that trading volume is not a strong predictor of price, other factors like market cap, supply, utility, speculation play much larger roles.
 5. Bitcoin has a strong positive correlation with Solana, Monero and Sui while Ethereum has a strong positive correlation with Aave, Dogecoin and BNB.
 AiAkita shows a negative correlation with most coins.
 6. Base-ecosystem sector experienced the largest growth of 16,121% in 90 days, followed by memes sector of 14,116% and bnb-chain-ecosystem of 4,555%.
 7. Trump Dinner, Mint Token and Launch Coin on Believe are the top 3 performing coins that were only added in the last 180 days.